Is there a safe amount of alcohol?

 It’s important to understand the limitations of the 2018 study, but that doesn’t mean that you should drink with abandon—or at all, for that matter.

 You also shouldn’t drink with the idea that your alcoholic beverage will offer certain health benefits, Roach advises.
-The scientific evidence suggesting that people who drink any kind of alcohol in moderation have a lower risk of death or lower rates of heart problems than people who abstain are murky at best.
+There is some scientific evidence suggesting that people who drink in moderation have a lower risk of death or lower rates of heart problems than people who abstain, but it’s murky at best.

 It’s unclear if the protective effects linked to drinking are actually tied to the alcohol or if they are associated with other traits that are common among moderate drinkers, Roach points out.
 “There's good evidence to suggest that the second possibility is at least partially true,” he says.
 “People who drink moderately tend not to smoke, tend to see their doctors, tend to have good blood pressure control, tend to exercise regularly, tend to eat well.
 All of those things tend to reduce the risk of death.”